Snoop Dogg's Savage Jordan Poole Jab Before Warriors Series

 Rapper, pop culture icon and Los Angeles Lakers fan Snoop Dogg is amped up for the the team’s Western Conference semifinals showdown with the Golden State Warriors.
 He doled out praise for both sides when speaking with Stephen A. Smith on ESPN’s First Take, but had a devious message for Jordan Poole.

-“We gonna be probably doubling Steph {Curry}, somebody else is gonna be open.
+“We gonna probably be doubling Steph {Curry}, somebody else is going to be open.
 Jordan Poole, keep shooting.
-I like the way you been missing brotha,” he said, via ESPN’s YouTube (quote at end of clip).
+I like the way you been missing brotha,” he said, via the San Francisco Standard Sports.

+Via @clarkkent415: Snoop Dogg calls out Jordan Poole’s poor shooting ahead of Warriors-Lakers series pic.twitter.com/7wVq8ZMCyr

 Snoop’s assessment was as savage as it might have been accurate.
 The key to this series, which tips off Tuesday at 10 p.m.
 ET, could be Poole.
 The Warriors got past the Sacramento Kings despite the 23-year-old guard struggling profusely from the field, but the Lakers figure to present more problems on defense.
 He shot above 50 percent just one time in seven games- 33.8 percent overall.